smhatsell1/music_project/README.md

 - manimpango: 0.6.0
 - numpy: 1.26.2

+If using conda, you may run to create an environment that will run this project:
+`conda create --name music_visualizer --file music_vis.yml`

 **Run**: In the command line, navigate to the MusicVis-Final folder and run the command `python app.py`.